-Any interested party, or their authorized representative, may submit written comments relevant to the proposed regulatory action.
-The written comment period closes on April 2, 2025, at 5:00 p.m.
-Only written comments received by that time will be considered.
+Any interested party, or their authorized representative may submit written comments relevant to the proposed regulatory action.
+The written comment period closes on May 29, 2025, at 5:00 p.m.
+The Department will only consider comments received by that time, including any public comments received in the previous rulemaking (OAL Notice File Number Z-2025-0204-09) from February 14, 2025 to March 27, 2025.
 Please submit written comments to:

-A. McMillen, Regulations Coordinator California Department of Justice, Bureau of Gambling Control 2450 Del Paso Road, Suite 100, Sacramento, CA 95834 Telephone: (916) 261-4256; Email: BGC Regulations@doj.ca.gov NOTE: Written and oral comments, attachments, and associated contact information (e.g., address, phone, email, etc.) become part of the rulemaking record and can be released to the public upon request.
+A. McMillen, Regulations Coordinator California Department of Justice, Bureau of Gambling Control 2450 Del Paso Road, Suite 100, Sacramento, CA 95834 Telephone: (916) 261-4256; Email: BGC Regulations@doj.ca.gov

+NOTE: Written and oral comments, attachments, and associated contact information (e.g., address, phone, email, etc.) become part of the rulemaking record and can be released to the public upon request.